 How many spray cans to paint a fridge?

 If you’re planning to spray paint a large refrigerator, you will need two 400 ml cans of primer spray paint and at least three 400 ml cans of spray paint.
-If you want to apply a protective varnish after painting, you will need three cans of varnish as well.
+If you want to apply a protective varnish after painting, you will need two cans of varnish as well.